 It seems that the B-deal will be pulverized between a few workers joining the A-deal and many more falling back to the manifold miseries of old and new C-deals.
-In the meantime B-workers are still there, fighting in many forms, from Brazil to South Korea, from Poland to China.
+In the meantime Bworkers are still there, fighting in many forms, from Brazil to South Korea, from Poland to China.

 The current melt-down of socialism is analogous in many ways to the Chernobyl accident of 1986.
 The reactor got essentially out of control, because it was deprived of its cooling system.
 The crew was playing frustrated macho-games and tried to run the reactor much below security levels, in the same way you violate speed limits in a sports car.
 In the same fashion, the socialist factory-state had no extra cooling system, economy and politics being in the same basket.
 Any economic failure became another blow to political legitimation, which in turn was completely worn out by the mid-eighties.
-Unlike in the West - where you can blame, alternately, politicians or the economy if there is a recession or there isn't enough money for social programs - all evils concentrated on the one and same elite until the social reactor got out of control.
+Unlike in the West where you can blame, alternately, politicians or the economy if there is a recession or there isn't enough money for social programs - all evils concentrated on the one and same elite until the social reactor got out of control.
 Seemingly solid states like East Germany, with a very effective police apparatus, disintegrated miraculously over night.
 The collapse of the regimes didn't mean a collapse of the Machine anywhere though, just a change of the type of management, a psychologically more refined way of running it.
 The one thing we can learn from this experience is, however, that if we are capable of undermining ("substructing") the Machine thoroughly in one place, we don't have to worry too much about police or military repression.
 The experiences of Eastern Europe show that the concept of armed revolutionary struggle is out-dated, ridiculous and unnecessary, at least in industrially advanced areas.
 Social mass sabotage is much more effective.

 At least as spectacular as the collapse of the B-deal is the failure of any attempts to create "development" for the areas I summed up under the C-deal (the planet's South).
 In most parts of Africa, average incomes went down during the eighties.
 Via IMF policies, repression and starvation became more brutal everywhere.
-A new wave of epidemics like cholera and AIDS was made possible by a complete neglect of medical and social infrastructures.
-The ultimate collapse of the illusions of development has spurred ever more desperate flows of emigration towards Europe or within the South.
-The attack on the remaining possibilities of subsistence farming has been engineered with droughts, civil war and deportations.
-A "New Enclosure" of formerly communal land is under way, cally than in metropolitan areas.
-But if the C workers as a class try to go back to their villages before the Planetary Work Machine has been dismantled everywhere else, too, they'll be doubly cheated.
-The solution is global, or it is not at all. by women); the family produces cheap labor for unstable jobs.
+A new wave of epidemics like cholera and AIDS was made possible by a complete neglect of medical and social intrue for the C workers all over the world, even in industrialized countries (especially so for women).
+The Work Machine destroys family traditions, and exploits them at the same time.
+The family yields a lot of unpaid work (especially by women); the family produces cheap labor for unstable jobs.
 The family is the place of work for the C worker.